Brand Value: Why Customers Define It, Not Your Bottom Line

 Loyalty: This is their willingness to choose you, again and again, even when there are other options.
 Perhaps even cheaper or more convenient options.
 It’s that feeling that makes them say, “No, I’ll stick with [Your Business Name], thanks.”
 That’s gold dust.

-Don't just take my word for it.
-Consider this: research by Frederick Reichheld of Bain & Company (the inventor of Net Promoter Score) suggested that increasing customer retention rates by just 5% increases profits by 25% to 95% [source].
+Don’t just take my word for it.
+Consider this: research by Frederick Reichheld of Bain & Company (the inventor of the Net Promoter Score) suggests that increasing customer retention by just 5% can increase profits by 25% to 95% [source].
 Loyal customers buy more, more often.
 They are less price-sensitive.

 Brand Reputation: What People Say When You’re Not in the Room